openstack-archive/gluon/doc/source/devref/high_level_design.rst

 stores this in its database.
 This can viewed using the :command:`vpn-list` command.
 Furthermore, the API of the L3VPN allows for creating service bindings between a baseport and a VPN service.
-These service binding can be viewed using the :command:`vpnport-list` command.
+These service binding can be viewed using the :command:`vpnservice-list` command.

 All objects (VPNs, Base-ports, and Bindings) are stored into the Proton database.
 This information is then copied into etcd.
 The shim layers (see